Pre-employment medical examination for seafarers also known as PEME is mandated by international regulations for persons working on ships.

 Have you noticed?
 Your urine smells terrible and looks colored when you drink less water than when you drink more!
 Fruits are also high in liquid content so consider eating them.

 7. Physical Health is as Good as Your Mental Health

 Now that we know how to take care of our body, the last thing to do is to take care of yourself- your mind!

 Your mind and body connection is very strong and powerfully connected.
 You can’t have a healthy body when you don’t have a healthy mind and vice versa.

-My medical exam went very smooth.
-I no longer have to buy medicines or wait another week for a follow-up check up.
+My medical exam went very smoothly.
+I no longer have to buy medicines or wait another week for a follow-up check-up.